 As long as the following three things are present, a 1x drivetrain will provide the rider premium and precise shifting performance.

 Ten years ago, the average mountain bike cassette had a 9-speed range of 11–32t.
-With the birth of 10- and 11-speed drivetrains—along with SRAM’s XD driver body—that range has been expanded greatly, with 10–42t 11-speed cassettes being one of the most common gear ranges seen on the trail.
-This wide gear range has virtually eliminated the need for multiple chainrings up front, as nearly the same gearing can be achieved by going 1x.
-Additionally, for those that aren’t quite ready to go all in and make the jump to 11-speed just yet, extended range cogs allow a rider’s 10-speed cassette to be expanded by removing one of the mid-range cogs in order to make room for a 40 or 42 tooth cog at the low end of the gear range.
+With the birth of modern 1x drivetrains—along with SRAM’s XD driver body—that range has been expanded greatly, cassettes are now commonly available with 9- and 10-tooth high cogs and low cogs in the 40 and 50s.
+This range provides most riders with all they need on the trail.
+The wide gear ranges have virtually eliminated the need for multiple chainrings up front, as nearly the same gearing can be achieved by going 1x.

 Clutch Rear Derailleur

 For many people, switching to a 1x drivetrain seems like a fairly daunting, not to mention expensive, task.
-It’s a common misconception that when it comes to 1x, it’s all or nothing—you either have to buy a full group, or keep shifting with a front derailleur.
+It’s a common misconception that when it comes to 1x, it’s all or nothing—you either have to buy a full group or keep shifting with a front derailleur.
 Fortunately, that’s not the case at all.
-While there are a growing number of complete 1x groups on the market that work extremely well, other brands—like Wolf Tooth and Race Face—have products available that convert a rider’s current setup to 1x.
+While there are a growing number of complete and inexpensive 1x groups on the market that work extremely well, other brands—like Wolf Tooth and Race Face—have products available that convert a rider’s current setup to 1x.
 For example, say a rider comes in with a 2x10 setup.
-They’ve been hearing a lot about 1x and are hoping to test the waters without a lot of investment before going to a full 1x11.
-By recommending a Wolf Tooth Drop-Stop™ 32t chainring, and SRAM GX rear derailleur, you can help them dip their toe in to 1x for a fraction of the cost.
+They’ve been hearing a lot about 1x and are hoping to test the waters without a lot of investment before going to a full 1x12.
+By recommending a Wolf Tooth Drop-Stop™ 32t chainring, and SRAM GX or Deore M6000 clutch-type rear derailleur, you can help them dip their toe in to 1x without replacing the entire drivetrain.
 Additionally, if they’re looking to extend their gear range to more closely match an out-of-the-box option, the Sun Race 11–42 cassette is a cost-effective option to do just that.

-If and when they decide they want to go full 1x11, there are a growing number of affordable groups available.
-With SRAM being 1x pioneers of sorts, the technology extends to a most of its mountain groups—from XX1 and XO1 at the high-end to NX and GX on the more entry-level side.
-In addition to 1x11, SRAM upped the ante last year with the release of its Eagle 1x12 groups.
-At first only available in XX1 and XO1 options, it has since trickled down to GX.
-Eagle offers a massive 10–50 cassette for a whopping 500% gear range.
+If and when they decide they want to go full 1x12, there are a growing number of affordable groups available.
+With SRAM being 1x pioneers of sorts, the technology extends to a most of its groupsets — from entry level to high end.
+In addition to 1x11, SRAM upped the ante with the release of its Eagle 1x12 groups.
+At first only available in XX1 and XO1 options, it has since trickled down to NX.
+Eagle offers massive 10–50 cassettes on an XD Driver or 11-50 cassettes on an HG driver for a whopping 454–500% gear range.